 5. Sexual reproduction involves two earthworms.
 The two earthworms produce a slime tube and grip onto each other using the tubercula pubertatis (located on the saddle).
 The slime tube provides the right environment for the two earthworms to exchange sperm, with each earthworm storing the sperm of it’s partner for use later.
 Because both earthworms are performing the function of both a male and female during sexual reproduction, they are known as simultaneous hermaphrodites.
 Following this sperm exchange the earthworms separate.

-Asexual reproduction can also be undertaken by earthworms.
-This involves a single earthworm producing young from unfertilised eggs and is known scientifically as parthenogenesis.
+Asexual reproduction can also be undertaken by some species of earthworm.
+This involves a single earthworm producing young from unfertilised eggs and is known as parthenogenesis.